 I recently watched the memorial service at St. Andrews Chapel for R.C.
 Sproul.
 I wanted to watch because Sproul taught me so much, even though I never met him personally.
 I absorbed his teaching tapes some 30 years ago and still have them all in our church library.
 I have steered many people to them over the years.

-But as I wrote in last week’s post, published at A Cry for Justice, addressing the fact that Sproul changed his view on abuse as a grounds for divorce, I did not always agree with him.
+But I did not always agree with him.
 He taught, you might recall, that domestic abuse was not a biblical grounds for divorce.
-We documented for you all that he in fact changed that position at least by 2012, but never publicly announced that correction.
+He in fact changed that position at least by 2012, but never publicly announced that correction.

 This morning, I listened to the Ligonier broadcast of Renewing Your Mind, entitled Spiritual Father: Remembering R.C.
 It was very interesting and I appreciated the testimonies given by two of his long time friends who were led to Christ by his ministry.